Normio/Homelab/Proxmox/Thunderbolt/thunderbolt-setup.md

 # Thunderbolt Setup

+**Do all steps on each node.**

-I'm only using ipv6 in this setup, but you could also add ipv4 if you want to.
+Note: I'm only using ipv6 in this setup, but you could also add ipv4 if you want to.

 ## Kernel modules